 Salleh Hassan brings with him years of experience in corporate governance and professional education.

-Salleh is currently the Director of Corporate Services overseeing the effective delivery of enterprise support services to SIDC.
-Prior to this, he was the Director of Professional Standards & Qualifications.
-He oversaw the initiatives and activities that lead towards strengthening the competency and capacity of professionals in the Malaysian capital market via the industry-wide competency framework (ICF), certification and qualification, and the award winning Competency Management Systems (CMS).
+Salleh is currently the Director of Professional Standards & Qualifications.
+He oversees the initiatives and activities that lead towards strengthening the competency and capacity of professionals in the Malaysian capital market via the industry-wide competency framework (ICF), certification and qualification, and the award winning Competency Management Systems (CMS).
+Prior to this, he had led other portfolios including corporate services, consultancy and industry insights.

 As the subject matter expert on corporate governance, Salleh also leads in the development of curriculum, courses and industry insights initiatives.
 He was involved in a project to develop the ASEAN Corporate Governance Scorecard and thereafter, had been an assessor of the Malaysian, Philippines and Vietnamese listed companies against the Scorecard.
 He has also served as an Associate and as a member of the adjudication committee for the corporate governance award by the Minority Shareholders Watchdog Group (MSWG).